Florida Building Contractor License

 - Specifications for the Application and Finishing of Gypsum Panel Products, GA-216

 This illustrated book gives recommendations for the proper installation and finishing of gypsum board.

 - Energy Efficient Building Construction in Florida

-Publication by the University of Florida which covers all aspects of energy-efficient construction in Florida.
+This publication by the University of Florida covers all aspects of energy-efficient construction in Florida.